mfgryan/henboard/README.md

 # Scrum
 A simple scrum board using node.js

-# getting started
+# Getting started
-clone the repo and run **node index.js** change the ports / hostname in the index file as needed
+Clone the repo and run **node index.js** change the ports / hostname in the index file as needed

+# Requirements
+node.js

 ## Author
 Ryan Henao